Kia Stinger Cold Air Intake GT2 Upgrades

 - Improved engine bay looks

 The other reasons for cold air intake upgrades on the Kia Stinger are mainly aesthetic: sounds and looks.
-You will definitely hear an increase under the hood from the turbos and engine after a Kia Stinger intake upgrade.
+You will definitely hear an increase under the hood from the turbos and engine after an intake upgrade.
 This is due to the increased size of the filter as well as the removal of the restrictive OEM airbox.
-Looks wise, the aftermarket options look much better than the stock box.
-You can get powder coated options and several different colors on the aftermarket, allowing you to really customize your engine bay how you want it.
+Looks-wise, the aftermarket options look much better than the stock box.
+You can get powder-coated options and several different colors on the aftermarket, allowing you to really customize your engine bay how you want it.

 Price: $299.00